Is Business Loan Interest Tax Deductible?

 These two qualifications should help you figure out if the interest on your business loan is tax deductible:

 This might sound overly simplistic, but it’s so basic that it’s worth reiterating.
-In order to deduct the interest on a business loan, your business loan has to come from a true lender, such as a bank or other liable lender.
+In order to qualify for a business loan interest tax deduction, your business loan has to come from a true lender, such as a bank or other liable lender.
 So, even if you’re a startup who’s taken initial funding from friends and family who are charging you for the cash, you probably won’t be able to write off this type of interest.

 Why?
 The IRS is very suspicious of loans between family and friends because, often, these loans are issued informally.
 Family and friends may not charge appropriate interest or even require full repayment, which would make the funds issued a gift rather than a loan.
 And that’s a different tax structure entirely.